On How We Spend Time

 The 25th Hour

 When time extends further, over a day or two, the character shifts.
 Some people arrive open from the first moment; others carry a kind of mask, often without realising.
 But no one, unless pathologically rigid, can keep one in place for this long, which is a relief.
-You see people in their defaults: the way they get hungry, how they choose what to eat, what makes them laugh when they’re tired, the habits they keep without thinking.
+You see people in their defaults: the way are when hungry, how they decide what to eat, what makes them laugh when they’re tired, habits they keep without thinking.
 I love those details.

-What I notice most is the rhythm that forms almost by accident.
-Meals, walks, sex, conversation, rest, they start to repeat and fold into each other until it feels like its own little ecosystem.
-Desire doesn’t flatten; it shifts.
-Sometimes it’s sharp, sometimes slow, sometimes it moves into the background only to return with more force.
-The ordinary becomes interesting simply because it’s shared, and that makes the time feel lived-in rather than staged.
+What I notice most is the patterns that form almost by accident.
+Meals, walks, sight seeing, sex, conversation, rest, they start to repeat and fold into each other until it feels like its own little ecosystem.
+Desire doesn’t flatten; it evolves.
+Sometimes it’s sharp, sometimes slow, sometimes it moves into the background only to return with surprising intensity.
+The ordinary becomes interesting because it’s shared, and that gives the time a lived-in intimacy thats unstaged, but with the sparkle of a new crush.

-These meetings always feel textured, occupied, like we built a temporary world that lasts longer in memory than the days themselves.
+These meetings always feel textured and occupied, like we built a temporary world that lasts longer in memory than the days themselves.

 In Deep Time